-Figure 1 Dynamics of Civil Society Organizations: Contexts, Strategies, and Outcomes
+Fig. 1.
+Dynamics of Civil Society Organizations: Contexts, Strategies, and Outcomes

 Source: Authors’ construct

-METHODOLOGY
+4. METHODOLOGY

 The methodology employed in this study is grounded in a systematic review approach, following the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines as articulated by Page et al. (2021).
 This framework ensures a transparent, reproducible, and rigorous process for identifying, selecting, appraising, and synthesizing the relevant body of literature on civil society's involvement in land rights advocacy.
 The study was designed to explore how civil society organizations (CSOs) have engaged in land rights work globally and to investigate the peculiar dynamics shaping these engagements within the Ghanaian context.